clarkcb/xsearch/README.md

 * [OCaml](http://caml.inria.fr/ocaml/) [2] - I'm interested to compare OCaml to
-  its close cousin F#, but also compare it to other functional languages that I have done, such as Haskell, and other functional/OO hybrid languages that I have done, such as Scala.
+  its close cousin F#, but also compare it to other functional languages that I have worked in, such as Haskell, and other functional/OO hybrid languages that I have worked in, such as Scala.

 * [Rust](http://www.rust-lang.org/) [2,3] - I don't know much about Rust yet,
   but from the little bit I've seen it looks interesting.
-It seems to be a functional language replacement for C/++, so maybe a little like Go + functional?
+It seems to be positioned as replacement for C/++ with functional aspects, so maybe a little like Go + functional?
 I'm not sure but I'm curious.

 * [Squeak](http://en.wikipedia.org/wiki/Squeak) [3] - I have known some
   developers who worked in Smalltalk professionally, and they were huge fans of